LittleYe233/APlayer/README.md

 The scripts and code of demo are almost located in `demo/` subfolder.
 You can execute `npm run start` in terminal to launch the demo.
 Note that it will open in browser by default.

 In the original repo, most resource links can't be reached for restriction (will return 403 error).
-It will be fixed later.
+You can download essential assets from [here](https://github.com/LittleYe233/APlayer/releases/tag/demo_assets).

 ## Major updates